Supabase as a Data Destination: The Complete Guide for Data Teams

 SQL, BI connectors

-SQL, REST, GraphQL, realtime
+SQL, REST, GraphQL, real-time

 Ideal use case